 What to Consider Before Selling Your Strata Property

-Selling any property can be a daunting and complex process, but selling property in a strata scheme can be quite different from selling regular freehold.
-In this article, we consider some of the quirks and nuances involved in getting your strata property back onto the market.
+Selling any property can be a daunting and complex process, and selling property in a strata scheme can be quite different from selling regular freehold.
+In this article, we consider some of the quirks and nuances involved in getting your strata property onto the market.

 Whether it’s a family home or simply an investment, the time comes when property needs to be sold and, for owners in strata schemes, there are a few unique matters that need to be addressed.
 Most of these come from the fact that strata scheme by-laws apply to limit some of the steps you would ordinarily take in preparing your home for sale.

 - For instance, whereas street-facing areas and gardens of a freehold property will generally be available to the owner for sale signage, in a strata development those areas will generally be common property and, as a result, under the collective control of the Owners Corporation under the by-laws.

 - Similarly, where the owner of a family home can control when repairs, maintenance and other major works are done and can schedule them around any inspections or auctions (and make sure that they are completed in time for inspection and sale), these processes for strata schemes are organised by the strata manager and strata committee, often without direct involvement from individual owners.

 In essence, the benefits of collective ownership and external management which are often considered virtues of strata living can, unless correctly managed, become inconveniences at best or, at worst, hurdles to the effective marketing and sale of your property.